Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Discussion

+This slab should not be identified with the diffuse ISM along the line of sight, since this cannot produce significant Faraday conversion at GHz frequencies.
+The Galactic magnetic field strength is only a few $\mu$G, and the conversion coefficient scales as $\rho_W\propto n_e B^2$.
+For illustration, adopting an ISM density of $1-10$\,cm$^{-3}$ and $B\simeq5\,\mu{\rm G}$ over $D\simeq5$\,kpc, Eq.~\eqref{eq:rhos_cold} gives $\tau_{C,{\rm ISM}}\sim10^{-5}-10^{-4}$ at $\nu\sim1$\,GHz, i.e., $\tau_{C,{\rm ISM}}\ll1$, demonstrating that the ISM cannot significantly modify the polarisation state of the radiation.

 Quasi-periodic fine structure is also consistent with ECME phenomenology.
-In ASKAP\,J$1839-0756$, substructure as narrow as $100$\,ms with a quasi-period of $2.4$\,s has been reported \citep{Lee2025_6.45hours_LPRT_Interpulses}.
-Fine structure of this kind is a well-established signature of ECME in many different environments.
+In ASKAP\,J$1839-0756$, substructure as narrow as $100$\,ms with a quasi-period of $2.4$\,s has been reported \citep[see Fig. 4 of ][]{Lee2025_6.45hours_LPRT_Interpulses}.
+Qualitatively similar fine structure is a well-established signature of ECME in many different environments.
 Auroral kilometric radiation from the Earth also shows richly structured, rapidly varying dynamic spectra \citep{Treumann2006_ECME, Taubenschuss2023_ECME_FineStructure}.
 Jupiter’s decametric emission displays narrowband drifting elements \citep{Zarka1998_AuroralEmission_OuterPlanets}, while solar coherent radio bursts exhibit sub-second spikes and fine structure, interpreted as signatures of small-scale ECME in active-region magnetic loops \citep[e.g.][]{White2024ECME_SolarBursts_FineStructure}.